-$$G{\rm meso} = \frac{e^2}{2\pi\hbar} (1 - g{\rm cl})^2 g{\rm cl}.$$ (5)
+$$G{\rm meso} = \frac{e^2}{2\pi\hbar} \ (1 - g{cl})^2 g{cl} \tag{5}$$

-One observes that in the limit $g{cl} \rightarrow 1$ (weak coupling of the ring with the dot) the mesoscopic conductance goes to zero.
-This should be contrasted with the behaviour of the Drude result.
+One observes that in the limit $g{cl} \to 1$ (weak coupling of the ring with the dot) the mesoscopic conductance goes to zero.
+This should be contrasted with the behavior of the Drude result.

 Measurements of the conductance of closed mesoscopic rings have been performed already 10 years ago [9].
 In a practical experiment a large array of rings is fabricated.
 The conductance measurement can be achieved via coupling to a highly sensitive electromagnetic superconducting micro-resonator.
-In such a set-up the EMF is realized by creating a current through a 'wire' that spirals on top of the array, and the conductance of the rings is determined via their influence on the electrical circuit.
+In such setup the EMF is realized by creating a current through a "wire" that spirals on top of the array, and the conductance of the rings is determined via their influence on the electrical circuit.
 Another possibility is to extract the conductance from the rate of Joule heating.
-The latter can be deduced from a temperature difference measurement assuming that the thermal conductance is known.
+The later can be deduced from a temperature difference measurement assuming that the thermal conductance is known.

-Ballistic devices are state of the art in mesoscopic experiments.
-Moreover we believe that the molecular size devices with closed 'ring geometry' are going to be of great interest in the near future.
-It is likely that the dynamics in such devices would be of ballistic nature.
-Namely, it is likely that the mean-free path in such rings would be larger compared with their perimeter.
+Ballistic devices are state-of-the-art in mesoscopic experiments.
+Moreover we believe that molecular size devices with closed "ring geometry" are going to be of great interest in the near future.
+It is likely that the dynamics is such devices would be of ballistic nature.
+Namely, it is likely that the mean free path in such rings would be larger compared with their perimeter.

-Single-mode rings: the results in the present paper apply to single-mode devices with a ring-dot geometry.
+Single-mode rings: The results in the present paper apply to single mode devices with ring-dot geometry.
 Such a device can be realized in practice.
 Furthermore, by incorporating a gate, one can control the ring-dot coupling.
-Hence such a geometry looks optimal for an experimental test of the theory: the conductance can be measured as a function of the coupling, and at least the qualitative agreement with equation (5) can be tested.
+Hence such geometry looks optimal for an experimental test of the theory: The conductance can be measured as a function of the coupling, and at least the qualitative agreement with Eq.(5) can be tested.

-Multi-mode rings: in a follow-up work [12] we analyse the mesoscopic conductance of multi-mode chaotic rings.
+Multi-mode rings: In a follow-up work [12] we analyze the mesoscopic conductance of multi-mode chaotic rings.
 For example one can picture such a device as a wide ring with a small gate-controlled deformation.
 Thus it is possible to test the theory by measuring G as a function of the gate voltage determined g_T .
-It is explained in [12] that also in the case of a multi-mode ring the eigenfunctions are non-ergodic for $(1 - g_T) \ll 1$.
-Consequently absorption is suppressed due to not having 'connected sequences of transitions'.
-It should be noted however that in general there is no simple structure of resonances, in contrast to the 1 mode case that we are going to analyse.
-Therefore an accurate estimate of the mesoscopic conductance requires a more-elaborated resistor network analogy.
+It is explained in [12] that also in the case of a multi mode ring the eigenfunctions are non-ergodic for $(1 - g_T) \ll 1$.
+Consequently absorption is suppressed due to not having "connected sequences of transitions".
+It should be noted however that in general there is no simple structure of resonances, in contrast to the 1 mode case that we are going to analyze.
+Therefore an accurate estimate of the mesoscopic conductance requires a more elaborated resistor network analogy.